North Carolina 529 Plan And College Savings Options

 Qualified distributions from a North Carolina and non-North Carolina 529 plan are tax-free.

-North Carolina does conform with Federal law in regards to using a 529 plan for K-12 tuition.
+North Carolina does conform with Federal law in regard to using a 529 plan for K-12 tuition.
 See this guide: Using a 529 Plan For Elementary and High School Private Education.

-North Carolina does not conform with Federal law for using a 529 plan for student loans, yet.
-This may change before tax filing.
+North Carolina does conform with Federal law for using a 529 plan for student loans.

 Non-Qualified Distributions Taxes, Penalties, Recapture

 A non-qualified withdrawal from a North Carolina 529 plan is subject to federal taxes and penalties only.